 - Outfall and tide gate structures (new, repair, modification, and replacement)

 - Pond construction (new, repair, and modification)

 - Stream bank protection, bulkheads (new, repair, modification, and replacement)

 - Utility crossings and test boring

 - Water diversions and intakes (new, repair, modification, and replacement)

 “Emergency” means an immediate threat to life or property.
 Only the governor, WDFW, or a county legislative authority can declare an emergency.
 In such cases, WDFW can provide immediate verbal approval prior to work (RCW 77.55.021(12)).
 Please contact us:

 Outside of normal business hours: Call WDFW's 24-hour Emergency Hotline 360-902-2537.

 What is the penalty for working without an HPA?

-State law allows WDFW to issue fines of up to $10,000 per violation of Chapter 77.55 RCW.
-You may also be subject to penalties for a gross misdemeanor under per RCW 9A.20.010(2).
+You may be subject to penalties for a gross misdemeanor under per RCW 9A.20.010(2).
 To protect fish and avoid penalties, be sure to obtain an HPA and follow its requirements before you work in or near the water.